Archie Shepp: Early career

-In 1965, Shepp released Fire Music, which included the first signs of his developing political consciousness and his increasingly Afrocentric orientation.
+In 1965, Shepp released Fire Music, which included the first signs of his developing political consciousness and an increasing Afrocentric orientation.
 The album took its title from a ceremonial African music tradition and included a reading of an elegy for Malcolm X. Shepp's 1967 The Magic of Ju-Ju also took its name from African musical traditions, and the music was strongly rooted in African music, featuring an African percussion ensemble.
 At this time, many African-American jazzmen were increasingly influenced by various continental African cultural and musical traditions; along with Pharoah Sanders, Shepp was at the forefront of this movement.
 The Magic of Ju-Ju defined Shepp's sound for the next few years: freeform avant-garde saxophone lines coupled with rhythms and cultural concepts from Africa.

 Shepp was invited to perform in Algiers for the 1969 Pan-African Cultural Festival of the Organization of African Unity, along with Dave Burrell, Sunny Murray, and Clifford Thornton.
 This ensemble then recorded several sessions in Paris at the BYG Actuel studios.

 Shepp continued to experiment into the new decade, at various times including harmonica players and spoken word poets in his ensembles.
 With 1972's Attica Blues and The Cry of My People, he spoke out for civil rights; the former album was a response to the Attica Prison riots.
 Shepp also writes for theater; his works include The Communist (1965) and Lady Day: A Musical Tragedy (1972).
 Both were produced by Robert Kalfin at the Chelsea Theater Center.